2022 Winter Olympics closing ceremony flag bearers

 During the closing ceremony of the 2022 Winter Olympics in Beijing, China the flag bearers of 91 National Olympic Committees (NOCs) arrived into Beijing National Stadium on February 20.
 The flag bearers from each participating country entered the stadium informally in single file, and behind them marched all the athletes.
 The flags of each country were not necessarily carried by the same flag bearer as in the opening ceremony.

-Parade order

-Athletes entered the stadium in an order dictated by the Olympic tradition.
-As the originator of the Olympics, the Greek flag bearer entered first.
-The country that will host the next Winter Olympics, Italy, marched before the host nation China entered, instead of entering between New Zealand and Serbia, according to the Chinese collation order.